AadityaKGupta/Snake-Game/README.md

 3.)Install Dependencies for Frontend:

--Navigate to the frontend directory (if applicable) and install dependencies:-
+>Navigate to the frontend directory (if applicable) and install dependencies:-

 cd frontend